LCOGT/banzai/docs/index.rst

 read noise so it will not affect the noise properties of the final science frames.

-Master Flat Field Creation
+Super Flat Field Creation
 ==========================
 Twilight flats are taken every day.
 However, flat-field images for every filter are not taken daily, because twilight is not long enough to take all of them in a single night.
 Instead the choice of filter is rotated, based on the necessary exposure time to get a high signal to noise image and the popularity of the filter for science programs.
-Typically, a master flat field is produced about once every 3 days for any given filter.
+Typically, a super flat field is produced about once every 3 days for any given filter.
 When a flat-field image is taken for a given filter is taken in the evening twilight, it is also taken in morning twilight for quality control.
 Typically, 5 flat field frames are taken in the evening and 5 taken in the morning per filter.
-The frames are dithered so that we can remove stars in the combined master flat field.
+The frames are dithered so that we can remove stars in the combined super flat field.

 Each individual flat-field image is normalized to unity before combining them.
 The normalization is calculated finding the robust sigma clipped mean (3.5 rstd outliers are rejected) of the central region of the image.
 For the central region, we choose the central 25% of the field (the region has dimensions that are half of the full image).

-The flat-field frames are then stacked using a sigma clipped mean, similar to the master bias and dark frames.
+The flat-field frames are then stacked using a sigma clipped mean, similar to the super bias and dark frames.
 We again choose to reject 3 rstd outliers.